Beyond Healing

 Note from Vaz

 This process is the most likely candidate for what I used to emerge from 15 years of severe depression.
 It was long before I understood anything about dimensional mechanics or how things worked.
 I translated it at the time as 'disempowered Vaz imagined a version of him that was confident, empowered' - and used affirmation and other techniques to attune to become him.
 What is more likely to have happened is that this confident, empowered version of me was already present.
-In my outer field as a small potential.
+The valley was present, in my outer field.
 I used affirmation as a tool to train my consciousness to shift from the dominant depression lens to the lens who was empowered.
 Here I managed to "heal" an "untreatable" depression.
 Yet was it healing?
 Or did I shift my lens to that of the empowered version of me.
-The depression part of me still exists and provides valuable. insight, concepts, wisdom.
+The depression part of me still exists in some way and provides valuable insight, concepts, wisdom.
 Yet it no longer controls my life in any way.

 This radically changes how we view healing itself; and as a lifelong healer and guide I have been passionate in exploring why the healing narrative doesn't offer the permanent results I once received early on in my life.